 Pearltrees Launches Embeds - Makes Bookmarks More Useful.
 Online bookmarking tools haven't really changed much over the last few years.

 Most services still present you with a basic list of tagged links.
 Pearltrees, however, is taking a radically different approach.
 The Paris-based company organizes links as a collection of "pearls" that are connected by a mind map-like tree graph.
 Six Startups Blast Off From The Web 2.0 Launchpad.
 Every year at Web 2.0 Expo, a handful of promising startups are invited on stage to give quick, five-minute pitches to an audience of conference attendees and a panel of judges (you can see our past coverage on these events here and here).

 Pearltrees made public a new attribute called Super Embed at the annual west coast Web 2.0 Expo that claims to do just that.
 The company will also roll out its new Beta 0.7 release soon.
 This new launch offers bloggers, journalists and Internet users the ability to organize a series of web pages about a particular topic.
 They can then create one ‘tree’ that features all that content.
 Following this, Pearltree can be embedded by users in their blog or website.
 In addition to this, the latest release also packs in some other major improvements.
 Discovering, organizing and sharing content that may be found on the web is said to be transformed with this latest version.
 Users simply need to copy an HTML code from Pearltrees and paste it into their site or blog.
 Pearltrees at Web 2.0 Launch Pad.
 Pearltrees "Super Embed" Feature.
 PearlTrees Launches Super-Embed Version At Web 2.0.

 Posted by Tom Foremski - May 3, 2010 I've been doing some work with Pearltrees, which has become my favorite curation tool because it is a very good media technology -- it allows me to publish a visual representation of web sites and how they are connected.

 Pearltrees just got better with the launch of a new version that allows you to embed a live window (below).
 The great thing about Pearltrees is that you can take my Pearltree and add it to yours.
 If I update my Pearltree you see the update immediately.
 Pearltrees is at the Web 2.0 Expo this week and has been chosen for the Launch Pad program, which highlights five of the best companies at the trade show.

+Here is my Pearltree of the Web 2.0 Expo.
 Pearltrees comes of age.
 Pearltrees - now embedded.
 Pearltrees Unveils SUPER EMBED at Web 2.0 Expo. « NYC Artists Speak Up: Is American Mediocrity Killing the Artist in Us?

 | Main | Search & Social at The Marker’s Com.vention » May 03, 2010 Pearltrees Unveils SUPER EMBED at Web 2.0 Expo Client Pearltrees is unveiling its new “Super Embed” feature this week at Launch Pad on Wednesday afternoon at the Moscone in San Francisco.
 They announced their new feature and other updates in a Beta 0.7 release today at Web 2.0 Expo.
 If you're not familar with Pearltrees, it's a tool that allows you to organize and curate a series of web pages quickly and easily.
 With this latest release, bloggers, journalists and Internet users can identify and organize a series of web pages about a particular topic, create one ‘tree’ that houses all that content and then embed that Pearltree in their blog or website so people can view everything they have discovered about that topic in one single window – all without leaving the blog.